-The champion sportsman is probably even better known for his gold medal win in the 400 yards at the 1924 Olympic Games in Paris.
+The champion sportsman is probably even better known for his gold medal win in the 400 metres at the 1924 Olympic Games in Paris.

 He has been immortalised in the film “Chariots of Fire” and celebrated in Scottish author and broadcaster Sally Magnusson’s book ‘The Flying Scotsman’ and a number of other books have been written about his life.

 The Eric Liddell Community (formerly the Eric Liddell Centre) is honoured to have carried his name since its instigation.
 It is housed in the former North Morningside Church , one of the four churches situated at the intersection between Colinton Road and Morningside Road in Edinburgh – which gave the name ‘Holy Corner’ used by Edinburgh residents.

 Eric lived for a short time in Gillespie Crescent before moving to a house in Merchiston Place both addresses in Edinburgh are close to the former church where the The Eric Liddell Community is now based.

 Eric is remembered in many ways to different people – as a sportsman, a husband and father, a devout soul who lived his life according to his beliefs, a graduate of Edinburgh University and a missionary in China who refused to leave those he looked after during the Second World War.
 If he had lived longer than his forty-three years, who knows what more he could have done.